 However, that’s about to change.

-A team led by the Center for International Forestry Research (CIFOR) has begun work using landscape approaches in three tropical countries – Ghana, Indonesia and Zambia.
+A team led by the Center for International Forestry Research (CIFOR) has begun work using landscape approaches in tropical countries including Indonesia, Zambia and likely soon Ghana.
 And a unique time element has been built into this program, dubbed Collaborating to Operationalize Landscape Approaches for Nature, Development and Sustainability (COLANDS).

 Its five-year span is an unusually long period but one that will allow the team to think beyond typical project-cycle timelines.
 With this ample opportunity to monitor areas where the landscape approach is applied, the team can better understand what elements of a particular approach work, whether that approach is sustainable and whether it could be replicated.